inspiretravel/bots-splunk/BOTSv1/README.md

 ## Question 208:
 The VBscript found in question 204 launches 121214.tmp.
 What is the ParentProcessId of this initial launch?

+Look into sysmon log and input the tmp name and we know it triggered by command line.
+Then, sort it out from the beginning.
 ![Alt image](https://github.com/inspiretravel/bots-splunk/blob/main/BOTSv1/images_s2/208.jpg?raw=true)

 Ans: 3968